microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaDirectoryRole.md

 ```

 ## DESCRIPTION
-The Get-EntraBetaDirectoryRole cmdlet gets a directory role from Azure Active Directory (AD).
+The Get-EntraBetaDirectoryRole cmdlet gets a directory role from Microsoft Entra ID.

 ## EXAMPLES